FEUP-LEIC-ES-2023-24/2LEIC13T1/README.md

 ## Features

-1. Create account and profile - users can register and manager their profiles.
+1. Create account and profile - Users can register and manager their profiles.

 2. Browse and search devices - Enable users to easily find and filter desired devices.